Billy J. Kramer: Latterly

 After releasing "We're Doing Fine", which also missed the charts, the singer and group parted company.
 Kramer, then lived in Rugby, Warwickshire, after marrying a local woman Ann Ginn there in 1968.
-He had a solo career over the next ten to fifteen years or so, working in cabaret and television with his new band, again from the Manchester area, consisting of Pete Heaton (bass), John Miller (drums) and Tim Randles (guitar) - this later saw changes with Bob Price now on bass, and Roger Bell on guitar.
-In the late 1970s, Kramer teamed up with Bedford musicians Mike Austin (bass), Max Milligan (guitar) and John Dillon (percussion), and the one constant member throughout the changes in musicians at this time was his sound engineer Stewart Oakes, performing cabaret in the UK and Europe, whilst also recording "San Diego" and "Ships that Pass in the Night" – after which Kramer eventually went to live in the United States.
+He had a solo career over the next ten to fifteen years or so, working in cabaret and television with his new band, again from the Manchester area, consisting of Pete Heaton (bass), John Miller (drums) and Tim Randles (guitar); this later saw changes with Bob Price now on bass and Roger Bell on guitar.

+In the late 1970s, Kramer teamed up with Bedford musicians Mike Austin (bass), Max Milligan (guitar) and John Dillon (percussion), the one constant member throughout the changes in musicians at this time was his sound engineer Stewart Oakes, performing cabaret in the UK and Europe, whilst also recording "San Diego" and "Ships that Pass in the Night" – after which Kramer eventually went to live in the United States.

 The Dakotas re-formed in the late 1980s and recruited vocalist Eddie Mooney and session musician Toni Baker.
 They still tour and record.
 Other latter-day members are drummer Pete Hilton and guitarist Alan Clare.

 In 1983, Kramer released a solo single on the RAK label, "You Can't Live on Memories" / "Stood Up", which failed to chart.
 The following year, 1984, he released "Shootin' the Breeze" / "Doris Day Movie" on 'Mean Records'.
 Again, this failed to chart.

 In 2005, Kramer recorded the song "Cow Planet" for Dog Train, the children's album by Sandra Boynton.
 A long-term fan of Kramer, Boynton had sought him out for her project: in 1964, at the age of 11, Little Children became the first album she ever bought.

 In late 2012, Kramer went back into the studio for the first time in years to record a new CD, I Won the Fight, which was released in 2013.
 The CD features some new songs written by Kramer, as well as some covers.

 In 2013, Kramer provided the introduction to the graphic novel The Fifth Beatle by Vivek Tiwary.
 The book was released in November and spent several weeks on the New York Times best-seller list, reaching No. 1 in its third week of release.
 He also released a new album, entitled I Won the Fight.

 In 2015, Kramer was part of the British Invasion 50th Anniversary tour, performing in the US and the UK.
 The following year saw the publication of his autobiography Do You Want to Know A Secret, co-written with Alyn Shipton.
+In February 2024, Kramer released a single "Are You With Me" which charted on The Heritage Chart.
+His latest release, November 2025, is the single "Go On Girl".